MariosTsatsos/aws_plagiarism_detection/README.md

 # AWS Plagiarism Detection
 A Plagiarism Detector built using sklearn binary classifiers.
 The following three notebooks and supporting scripts (helpers.py and train.py) classify a given answer text as plagiarised or not by comparing it against a data base of texts.
-The data come from University of Sheffield's work on |Plagiarised Answers" https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html
+The data come from University of Sheffield's work on "Plagiarised Answers" https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html

 We classify a text as plagiarised (which includes "near copy", "light revision" and "heavy revision") and non-plagiarised.